By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Drinking energy drinks, strong coffee and a little eye opener.
+Drinking energy drinks, strong coffee, and a little eye-opener.
 People do stimulants, legal and illegal kinds.
 And then they feel that they are alert enough to drive.
 Just like the person who has developed tolerance you may feel OK but given a test of reaction time or judgment you will probably fail.
-Missing a point on a video game is not big deal.
+Missing a point in a video game is no big deal.
 Feeling OK and then driving and hurting yourself or others, that is a really big deal.

 So there are some reasons why you may be drunker than you think you are and why one person can drink more than you and dot get drunk but you may need to drink less or not at all to avoid the consequences of high blood alcohol contents.

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.

 Story Bureau is a thrilling Dystopian Post-Apocalyptic adventure in the Surviving the Apocalypse series.